benbalter/benbalter.github.com/_posts/2017-12-04-why-you-probably-shouldnt-add-a-cla-to-your-open-source-project.md

 ---
-title: Why your probably shouldn't add a CLA to your open source project
+title: Why you probably shouldn't add a CLA to your open source project
 description: There's a good chance your open source project shouldn't add a contributor license agreement.
 Here's why.
 ---